varnav/filmcompress/README.md

 * nVidia
 * Intel
 * AMD
+* Autodetect (decode only)

 Supports Windows, Linux, MacOS and probably other OSes.

 ## About hardware encoding

 Hardware encoder is multiple times faster, but software encoding (default) provides better quality and compatibility.

+## About AV1

+Supports experimental av1 encoding with `--av1`.
+Any `--gpu` settings will be ignored.
+Encoding is slow (hundreds of times slower than GPU HEVC), but will produce ~20% smaller file with same quality.
+Sound will be transcoded to 96 kbps OPUS.
+Unless you use libaom v2 under Linux (build script included) encoding is extremely slow.

+## About FFmpeg

 Command-line [FFmpeg](https://ffmpeg.org/) is used for transcoding - you must have it installed in your system.